-Estimate uncertainty of market-impact cost
+Estimate uncertainty of market impact cost

 tr = timingRisk(k,trade)

-Group FTP site.
+Retrieve the market impact data from the KRG FTP site.
 Connect to the FTP site using the

-with a user name and password.
+ftp function with a user name and password.
 Navigate to the

-and retrieve the market-impact data in the
+MI_Parameters folder and retrieve the market impact data in the

-the encrypted market-impact date, code, and parameters.
+the encrypted market impact date, code, and parameters.

 f = ftp('ftp.kissellresearch.com','username','pwd'); cd(f,'MI_Parameters'); mget(f,'MI_Encrypted_Parameters.csv'); miData = readtable('MI_Encrypted_Parameters.csv','delimiter', ... ',','ReadRowNames',false,'ReadVariableNames',true);

-Create a Kissell Research Group transaction-cost analysis
+Create a Kissell Research Group transaction cost

 k = krg(miData);